grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 It slowly turned under all her weight.
 One-quarter turn to the stop at the open position.

 Another rush of high pressure air pushed its tendrils through the ship.
-Their precious diesel fuel -- the only way to escape the lost emptiness of the ocean and return to port -- was thrown away from them, out into the deep waters of the ocean.
+Their precious fuel oil -- the only way to escape the lost emptiness of the ocean and return to port -- was thrown away from them, out into the deep waters of the ocean.

 Percy could feel the _Prospect_ respond immediately.
 The angled deck under her feet leveled off, and the bow came up.
-She climbed up into the control room, which was extremely cramped with three people and one giant filling it.
+She climbed to the control room, cramped again with its full complement of three people and one giant.

-"Now... now are we rising?"
+"Now... now are we fucking rising?"
 Percy asked after a few minutes.
 But she was looking at the same gauges as everyone else.
 She could read them as well as anyone else.

-Gregory was tentative.
-"We're... holding steady."
-He could not keep the fear out of his voice.
+"We're... holding."
+Gregory's voice was tentative and fearful.

 Hemi made a few adjustments on the tank trim control panel, and managed to get the _Prospect_ level in the water, but could not get the depth gauge to move.
-They were still more than 90 meters from the surface.
+They sat more than 90 meters down from the surface.

 Hemi gave his pragmatic analysis.
 "The fuel ballast tanks just aren't big enough to overcome half our main ballast being flooded."

 Percy scanned her eyes back and forth over the gauges, dials, and the settings of the switches looking for something, anything, that could move her boat upward.
 She pulled a rag from a hook on the wall and reached over Bastian to wipe at the dials.
-Her hand was shaking.

 "Even if we escape from this pit down here, there's fucking hunters waiting for us up there."
 Gregory said quietly.

 "They would have heard our emergency blow.
-They can see we aren't surfacing, so they will believe we are fucking sinking."
+They can see we aren't surfacing, with any luck, they will believe we are sinking."
 Said Percy.

 "We _are_ sinking, aren't we?"
 Said Bastian.
-"Small comfort that they know it too."
+"Small fucking comfort that they know it too."

 Owen, the youngest of the crew, stuck his head up through the hatch while he stood on the ladder to the control room.
 "Captain Percy, Chips wants me to tell you that all the movement of the boat has split the cracks in the hull wider.
-The flooding in the cargo hold is getting worse."
+The flooding in the cargo hold is getting worse.
+No, wait, she said to tell you this part exactly: 'the fucking cargo hold of your shitty tub is flooding like a damned bitch in her first season of heat' ...was what she said."

+"Her words exactly huh?"

 "The pit is black and filled with fucking poison spikes."
 Said Gregory.